Articles

 Cost per lead

-The cost-per-lead model is a popular solution.
-It’s attractive to affiliates since it frontloads their reward, as opposed to having to wait until a sale goes through to see their payout.
+The cost per lead model is a popular commission structure for partner programs.
+It’s attractive to affiliates since it frontloads their commission as opposed to having to wait until a sale goes through — which can take days to months in B2B SaaS.

-In a cost-per-acquisition model, the vendor pays the partner on a sale.
-The payout can either be a fixed dollar amount, or it can be a percentage of a sale to account for varying deal sizes.
-It takes them longer to realize their reward, but the upside for you is partner payouts are directly tied to you making money.
+In a cost per acquisition model, the vendor pays the partner on a sale.
+The commission can either be a fixed dollar amount or it can be a percentage of a sale to account for varying deal sizes.
+It takes them longer to realize their commission as the partner payouts are directly tied to the vendor making new revenue.

-The cost-per-acquisition model can apply to any type of partnership program — affiliate, referral, or reseller.
-The type and amount of reward you offer should depend on how much they're involved in the sale, as well as how much work they’re doing to maintain the client over time.
-For example, you may choose to give affiliates a commission of 15% for one year, but give resellers 30% for the lifetime of the account, because they're doing much more work to sell and maintain that account over time.
+The cost per acquisition model can apply to any type of partnership program — affiliate, referral or co-sell.
+The type and amount of commission you offer should depend on how much they're involved in the sale and the amount of work they’re doing to maintain and provide support to the client over time.

-You can also layer multiple types of reward structures to incentivize what you want with more granularity.
-Perhaps your ultimate goal is to close sales, but you also want to incentivize a high volume of leads.
-Then you could offer a modest cost per lead while also incentivizing a larger reward down funnel, when a deal closes.
+You can also layer multiple types of commission structures to incentivize what you want with more granularity.
+Perhaps your ultimate goal is to close sales but you also want to incentivize a high volume of leads.
+Then you could offer a modest cost per lead while also incentivizing a larger commission to partners down the funnel when a deal closes.

 How do I know which model to use?